AOSC-Archive/website-site-ng/PEOPLE.md

 ### The Jade/PUG way

 This may be a bit more complex, but yields more flexibility in your page design.
 A template could be found in `/views/people/_example.pug`.
-Here below is a simple break down of the file structure:
+Create your own Jade/PUG page in `/views/people` with the filename of `username.pug` - where `username` is your GitHub ID.
+Here below is a simple break down of the file
+structure:

 ```
 extend _template